Authored by the expert who managed and guided the team behind the Thailand Property Pack

 The global market for VR in real estate is on the rise, with projections suggesting it could hit USD 3.16 billion by 2025.
 This growth is fueled by ongoing advancements in VR technology and the increasing availability and affordability of VR gear.

-17) Eco-friendly properties will dominate as environmental awareness rises
+17) Eco-friendly properties will become more popular with rising environmental awareness

 Eco-friendly properties are gaining traction as environmental awareness grows.